Anisotropic strange stars in Tolman-Kuchowicz spacetime: Introduction

+The compact stars are basically considered as a spherically symmetric and isotropic ultradense stellar objects.
+However, isotropy maybe a favored feature but need not be a general characteristic of the stellar objects.
+Anisotropic factor ($\Delta=p_t-p_r$) which deals with the inhomogeneity in pressures into two components - radial pressure and tangential pressure, is actually a function to consider the internal situation of the star compared to the idealized isotropic case.
 The concept of anisotropy was originally proposed by Ruderman~\cite{Ruderman1972} and later on by several other scientists~\cite{Canuto1973,BL1974,HS1997}.
-As the reasons behind pressure anisotropy different factors are thought to be responsible, such as very high density region in the core region, various condensate states (like pion condensates, meson condensates etc.), superfluid 3A, mixture of fluids of different types, rotational motion, presence of magnetic field, phase transition etc. The basic ideas involved in the anisotropy and their applications in the diverse fields are available in the literature~\cite{Ivanov2002,SM2003,MH2003,Usov2004,Varela2010,Rahaman2010,Rahaman2011,Rahaman2012,Kalam2012,Deb2015,Shee2016,Maurya2016,Maurya2017a,Deb2017}.
+As the reasons behind the pressure anisotropy different factors are thought to be responsible, such as very high density region in the core region, various condensate states (like pion condensates, meson condensates etc.), superfluid 3A, mixture of fluids of different types, rotational motion, presence of magnetic field, phase transition etc. The basic ideas involved in the anisotropy and their applications in the diverse fields are available in the recent literature~\cite{Ivanov2002,SM2003,MH2003,Usov2004,Varela2010,Rahaman2010,Rahaman2011,Rahaman2012,Kalam2012,Deb2015,Shee2016,Maurya2016,Maurya2017a,Deb2017,Ovalle2017a,Ovalle2017b,Isayev2017,Ivanov2017,Maurya2018,Estrada2018}.

-It is argued by Maurya~\cite{Maurya2017b} that the chances of having anisotropy is much higher in compact star because the interaction among the particles is too relativistic and they become too random to maintain any uniform distribution throughout the region.
-This relativistic nature of particles in compact star could be one of the possible reason for giving birth of significant anisotropy in the compact star.
-It is therefore understood that the anisotropic force inside the star makes the compact object more compact than the isotropic condition which eventually makes possible transition of a neutron star to strange star.
+It is argued by Maurya~\cite{Maurya2017b} that the chances of having anisotropy is much higher in the compact stars because the interaction among the particles is highly relativistic, and they become very random to maintain any uniform distribution throughout the region.
+This relativistic nature of particles in the compact stars could be one of the possible reasons for giving birth of significant anisotropy in the compact stars.
+It is therefore understood that the anisotropic force inside the stellar systems makes the compact objects more compact than the isotropic condition which eventually makes the possible transition of a neutron star to strange star.